-- 1. With respect to lead hands, they will be appointed, by Purdy's and paid a premium of \$2.00 per hour above the job rate applicable to production employees.
-This premium shall be used in the calculation for statutory holiday pay and overtime pay. - 2.
+- 2. If shift work is required, the Employer will pay a \$0.60 per hour premium to any employees for hours worked between 6:00 p.m. and 5:00 a.m.
+The premium will not be used in the calculation of overtime pay. - 3.
 Any employee who is currently paid above the full job rate for his/her classification as set out on the Wage Schedule will continue to receive that superior rate of pay.
-Those employees will also receive any general wage increases. - 3.
-Employees employed in moulding and APV/Fuji takeoff are classified and paid as general help. - 4.
-Casual employees who become full time or are rehired as a casual, receive previously worked hours towards the advancement of their pay scale. - 5.
+Those employees will also receive any general wage increases. - 4.
+Employees employed in moulding and APV/Fuji takeoff are classified and paid as general help. - 5.
+Casual employees who become full time or are rehired as a casual, receive previously worked hours towards the advancement of their pay scale. - 6.
 Under the current operating conditions, it is the intention of the organization to maintain 5 full-time warehouse co-ordinators.
 If changes are contemplated then the issues will be discussed with the union.